Miguel Rojas Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The Yankees pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- His most recent time out was on Saturday against the San Diego Padres, when the right-hander tossed 6 2/3 innings, surrendering one earned run while giving up just one hit.
+- In his most recent appearance on Sunday against the San Diego Padres, the right-hander threw six innings, allowing five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.